Recumbent Biking

 Tent + Sleep System

 I picked up a KAZOO backpacking tent from Amazon, which is lightweight and packs down nicely, although I do wish the poles were shorter when folded, but it gets the job done.
 I don't want to drop $400 on an ultralight tent to save a few grams and a little bit of space in the pannier.
-I'm 6'6" so it is a tad tight but it gets the job done, I only need it for sleeping anyway.
+I'm 6'6" so it is a tad tight but I fit, I only need it for sleeping anyway.
 For sleeping, I went with a Therm-a-Rest ProLite Plus Sleeping Pad, the Sea to Summit Aeros Ultralight Pillow, and a Kelty Cosmic 40 Down Sleeping Bag from REI.
 I never camp in extreme conditions, so my sleep system works great, the pad is surprisingly easy to fill up and comfortable, while the pillow shockingly packs down smaller than a soup can and weighs next to nothing.

 The Mad Dash - Madison WI to Yorkville, IL 2021